mattinglyas/gizmo-thermo/README.md

 Modified version of example sketch demonstrating ability to send and receive coordinate data from Azure IoT hub.
 From https://docs.microsoft.com/en-us/samples/azure-samples/esp32-iot-devkit-get-started/sample/

+Designed for the ENEE101 Covid19 Response Project.
+For more information, see University of Maryland website: https://ece.umd.edu/news/story/professor-romel-gomez-and-students-participate-in-iotswc20-digital-summit

 ## Setup

 ### In Platformio